Rhetticle/The-Big-One/README.md

 * Efficiency - 1.4%

 ## Hardware Details

+### Capacitors
+The Big One uses three 4.5mF 400V chassis mount capacitors.
+The total energy in these capacitors at max operating voltage (385V) is approximately 1kJ.
 ### Capacitor Charger
 Capacitors were charged using a ZVS circuit driving a homemade step-up transformer (see below) to increase the 30VAC across the resonant capacitors of the ZVS up to 550VAC to be used to charge the high voltage capacitors.